colinkyle/3D_HRN/README.md

 2. Retrain the registration networks to optimize registration of the histology to the template.

-3. Search for the transformation of the Template image (rigid + scaling) which maximizes the objetive function.
+3. Search for the transformation of the Template image (rigid + scaling) which maximizes the objective function.
 The objective function measures template and stack similarity once the stack has been registered to the template.
 It has two regularization terms measuring a. smoothness between neighboring sections in the stack (precomputed in first if block of example_reconstruction.py) and b. deformation energy of non-rigid registration from histology to the template (an output of the Tps non-rigid registration neural network).

 4. Go to step 1, sample at best transformation from step 3.